pycontribs/pyrax/docs/queues.md

 ## Claiming Messages in a Queue
 Claiming messages is how workers processing a queue mark messages as being handled by that worker, avoiding having two workers process the same message.

 To claim messages you need the queue name or a `Queue` object reference.
-If you have a `Queue` object, you can call its `claim()` method directly.
+If you have a `Queue` object, you can call its `claim_messages()` method directly.
 When claiming messages you must not only specify the queue, but also give a TTL and a Grace Period.
-You many also specify a limit to the number of messages to claim.
+You may also specify a limit to the number of messages to claim.
 The call is:

-    pq.claim_messages(queue, ttl, grace_period[, limit])
+    queue_claim = pq.claim_messages(queue, ttl, grace[, count])

+    queue_claim = queue.claim_messages(ttl, grace[, count])

 An explanation of the parameters of this call follows: